Different types of coaches: Which One Is Right for You?

 Dating coaching is often called relationship coaching and comes in two primary forms.
 Dating-specific coaches focus only on improving romantic relationships.
 They can help you develop your dating style, set expectations, and boundaries, and make a good first impression.

-Relationship coaches often tackle similar issues, but they also help improve other relationships such as family, friends, and colleagues.
+Relationship coaches often tackle similar issues, but they also help improve other relationships, such as family, friends, and colleagues.
 Relationship coaching focuses more on opening up emotionally, learning to trust, setting boundaries, breaking down personal walls, and helping you to improve every relationship in your life, even non-romantic relationships.

 Sales Coach

-Wellness Coach
+Health & Wellness Coach

 Sometimes called health coaching, wellness coaching helps you find a sustainable, achievable healthy lifestyle.
 This can be very different depending on your current lifestyle.
 Taking care of yourself is often overlooked, but it should be a priority.